We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Now that gyms have reopened and gotten rid of the mask mandate, will people’s fitness regimes return to their pre-pandemic forms?
+Will people’s fitness regimes return to their pre-pandemic forms?
 According to Jefferies, traffic at gyms has rebounded to 83 percent of January 2020 levels.
 That’s certainly the highest attendance has been since the pandemic began.

 Though gym memberships are making a comeback, home fitness routines won’t be left by the wayside.
 Fitness enthusiasts have continued to frequent virtual options such as FlexIt’s virtual personal training, MYXFitness’s group cycling, and FightCamp’s virtual boxing that allow you to work with professionals and personalize your workouts from home or wherever else you may be.

 And now we can finally get our hands on the fitness equipment that was in short supply for the majority of last year.
 Many of us have held onto the at-home fitness equipment we purchased during the pandemic.
 According to data collected by Xplor Technologies, 49 percent of respondents have free weights at home, 42 percent have resistance bands, and 30 percent have a treadmill.
 But if you weren’t lucky enough to snag at-home fitness equipment during the pandemic, those high-demand items are now much easier to find.

 You can also add at-home exercise and fitness equipment to a regular gym schedule for a hybrid approach.
 Having options like this can supplement those days when you don’t have time to go to the gym or want to crush a quick ab session without leaving the house.
 Luckily, we have a wealth of home fitness tools to keep you in shape, whether it’s a 30-minute workout during your WFH lunch break or a full-fledged sweat session in the evening.

 What are the benefits of at-home workouts?